Essential Gear for Day Hikers

 The items on this list are what I consider to be essential gear for day hikers, and I would never leave home without each of these items in my pack.
 Here’s what’s in my bag (full disclosure: some of these are affiliate links, but I’ve only listed items that I personally use and trust):

-1. SOL Emergency Bivvy
+1. Mylar Blanket or Emergency Bivvy

 2. Fleece jacket or other warm layers

 Weather in the Bay Area changes constantly so I always have a cheap fleece hoodie and a knit beanie in my bag.
 You can choose to pack whatever warm layers you like, but whatever you do, avoid bringing a sweatshirt or other cotton clothing.
 Aside from weighing more than a fleece, a cotton sweatshirt takes a long time to dry and isn’t a very heat efficient, so that sweatshirt can end up making you cold when you really need to stay warm.
+If it is especially chilly I’ll also bring a light, packable down jacket and a rain layer.
+But, if I’m chilly I try to avoid hiking in my down jacket because when the down gets wet (from sweat or water) it loses some of its insulating power.

 3. Water and snacks